Steve Kazor

-Steven Kazor (born 1948) is an American football executive, scout, and former coach who is the general manager for the Michigan Panthers of the United Football League (UFL).
+Steven Kazor (born 1948) is an American football executive, scout, and coach who is the current head coach and general manager of the Michigan Arrows of the Continental Football League.
 Kazor served as the head football coach at Iowa Wesleyan College (1993), McPherson College (1998–1999), and Wayne State University (2000–2003), compiling a career college football head coaching record of 33–40.
 He was assistant coach in the NFL with the Chicago Bears from 1982 to 1992 and the Detroit Lions from 1994 to 1996.
 Working under head coach Mike Ditka, Kazor was a member of the coaching staff for the 1985 Chicago Bears, champions of Super Bowl XX.
+He served as the general manager of the Michigan Panthers of the United Football League from 2023 to 2025.

 Early life and playing career

 Kazor was born in 1948 in New Kensington, Pennsylvania.
 A native of Pittsburgh, Pennsylvania, he graduated from Rancho High School in North Las Vegas, Nevada.
-He attended Westminster College—now known as Westminster University—in Salt Lake City, where he lettered for four years on the football team, playing as a nose tackle, and was tri-captain in his senior year.
+He attended Westminster College—now known as Westminster University—in Salt Lake City, where he was freshman class president and lettered for four years on the football team, playing as a nose tackle, and was tri-captain in his senior year.